 (October 14, November 11: 2014 [No program in December 2014] January 13, February 10, March 10, April 14, May 12, June 9: 2015)

 View map and directions here

 PLEASE NOTE: This is the same building as the administration building – it is situated between the Emergency Room and the Family Birthing Center/Imaging Center.

 We will place signs in the building directing you from this entrance to the location of the program.

-The program was developed and presented by Ronald E. Harrison.
+The program was developed and presented by Ron Harrison.
 Ron passed away in April 2011 and had asked Dawn Farm to continue this program should he ever be unable to teach it himself.